 Note: Charges for some services do apply.

-Flood Discharge Database.
-The State Water Survey maintains a database of streamflow flood discharges that includes:
+Flood Discharge Database. (no longer available) The State Water Survey maintains a database of streamflow flood discharges that includes:

 - Discharges certified by the Illinois Department of Natural Resources, Office of Water Resources (IDNR OWR)